-You can manually rediscover a cluster from the Configuration/Cluster Data Sources page page in order to obtain the latest information about the health, monitoring status, and performance status of the cluster.
+You can manually rediscover a cluster from the Cluster Setup page in order to obtain the latest information about the health, monitoring status, and performance status of the cluster.

 You can manually rediscover a cluster when you want to update the cluster-such as by increasing the size of an aggregate when there is insufficient space-and you want Unified Manager to discover the changes that you make.